jewettaij/jacobi_pd/README.md

 jacobi
 ===========

-## Development Status: *Planning (pre-alpha)*
+# Development Status: *Planning (pre-alpha)*

-WARNING: As of 2019-1-07, this code is incomplete and does not compile.
+WARNING: As of 2019-1-21, this code compiles, but I have not yet had time to begin the debugging process.
-(I cannot provide a firm date when this will be ready.)
+(Once started, it should not take long.)

 ## Description